markmfredrickson/optmatch/README.md

 `numeric` method takes a vector of scores (for example, the linear prediction for each unit from the model) and a vector indicating treatment status (`z`) for each unit.
 This method returns the absolute difference between each treated and control pair on their scores (additionally, the `glm` method rescales the data before invoking the `numeric` method).
 If you wish to fit a "caliper" to your distance matrix, a hard limit on allowed distances between treated and control units, you can pass a `caliper` argument, a scalar numeric value.
 Any treated and control pair that is larger than the caliper value will be replaced by `Inf`, an unmatchable value.
 The `caliper` argument also applies to `glm` method.
-Calipers are covered in more detail in the next sction.
+Calipers are covered in more detail in the next section.

 The final convenience method of `match_on` is using an arbitrary function.
 This function is probably most useful for advanced users of `optmatch`.
 See the documentation of the `match_on` function for more details on how to write your own arbitrary computation functions.

 ### Combining and editing distances